junaid1460/v8-perf/compiler.md

 2. Generate bytecode from that AST
 3. Turn bytecode into sequence of bytecodes by the BytecodeGenerator, which is part of the [Ignition Interpreter](https://v8project.blogspot.com/2016/08/firing-up-ignition-interpreter.html)
   - sequences are divided on a per function basis
-4. Execute bytecode sequences via Ignition and collect feedback via inline chaches
+4. Execute bytecode sequences via Ignition and collect feedback via inline caches
   - feedback used by Ignition itself to speed up subsequent interpretation of the bytecode
   - feedback used for speculative optimization by TurboFan when code is optimized
 5. _Speculatively_ optimize and compile bytecode using collected feedback to generate optimized machine code